NUVR/AR-place/README.md

 ## Running

 Run `npm start` or `yarn start` to start the webpack dev server.
-See the app running here http://localhost:8080/.
+See the app running here https://localhost:8080/.
 Hot reloading is enabled by default.

+This application requires SSL to develop since iOS 11 limits WebRTC to secured websites only.
+You will be presented with an "Insecure SSL..." warning which you can ignore for development purposes.

 ### Technologies
 - [node](https://nodejs.org/en/)